Skip to main content

 3 kinds of risks

-• The risk we know and prepared,
+• The risk we know and prepared for.

-• The unknown unknown (Black Swan),
+• The unknown unknown (Black Swan).

 • The risk that we know but don't want to accept and act on (Grey Rhino, ostrich effect, elephant in the room).